-Please enter the start and end date of the proposed project.
+Please enter the start and end date of the proposed project and can last for upto two years.

-Projects must start during April 2017 and end by 31st April 2019.
+Projects must start during April 2019 and end by 30th April 2021.

 Q - Is this a new collaboration or a pre-existing collaboration?